WarpRules/WMPInt/documentation_algorithms/karatsuba_multiplication.md

 3. `rhsLowSize` = `size / 2`, rounded up. `rhsHighSize` = `size - rhsLowSize`
 4. Split the numbers into `lhsHigh`, `lhsLow`, `rhsHigh` and `rhsLow` according to those sizes.
 (This can be done with just pointers or indices.
 There is no need to copy the values elsewhere.)
 5. Call the Karatsuba full multiplication for `lhsLow` and `rhsLow`, putting the result directly into the `result` array.
-6. Call this routine recursively with `lhsHigh` and `rhsLow`, puttin the result into the temporary buffer.
+6. Call this routine recursively with `lhsHigh` and `rhsLow`, putting the result into the temporary buffer.
 7. Add the value in the temporary buffer to (the beginning of) `result`.
-8. Call this routine recursively with `lhsLow` and `rhsHigh`, puttin the result into the temporary buffer.
+8. Call this routine recursively with `lhsLow` and `rhsHigh`, putting the result into the temporary buffer.
 9. Add the value in the temporary buffer to (the beginning of) `result`.